Dadegaon: Culture

-Main occupation of people is farming.

-In Dadegaon village out of total population, 1639 were engaged in work activities.
+The main occupation of people is farming.
+In Dadegaon village out of the total population, 1639 were engaged in work activities.
 96.95% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 3.05% were involved in Marginal activity providing livelihood for less than 6 months.
-Of 1639 workers engaged in Main Work, 1048 were cultivators (owner or co-owner) while 420 were Agricultural labourer.
+Of 1639 workers engaged in Main Work, 1048 were cultivators (owner or co-owner) while 420 were agricultural labourers.